CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 # CIS-CAT Pro Dashboard User's Guide #

 ## Introduction ##
 CIS-CAT Pro Dashboard is a companion application for CIS-CAT Pro Assessor.
-The application features a database back end for storing target system individual assessment results.
 Using CIS-CAT Pro Dashboard is a great way to visualize assessment results.
 Dashboards show configuration assessment results over time with the ability to drill down to individual results.
 Navigate from a high level graphical overview of environmental compliance with CIS Benchmarks to individual assessment results that produce a compliance score.

-When viewing these individual assessment results, create exceptions for certain rules along with a reason for the exception.
-This will remove the rule from compliance scoring as long as the exception is active, but provide supporting evidence for auditors as to why the rule was excepted.
+CIS-CAT Pro Dashboard supports creation of exceptions to CIS Benchmark recommendations where organizations can indicate why a particular recommendation is resolved other ways or risk is accepted.
+When exceptions are approved, compliance scoring can be improved where the exception is active.

 The application also offers a Remediation Report, for an operator only concerned with "failure" results of a given assessment and a Complete Results Report, to provide auditors with the complete assessment results of a given endpoint, or group of end points.
 Users can also view CIS-CAT assessment results through the lens of the CIS Controls with the Controls View of assessment Results.
 CIS-CAT Pro Dashboard provides users with the capability to Tag target systems (endpoints) in order to group them together for aggregation onto these new dashboards and reports.
-This guide is intended to assist CIS Members with deployment, configuration, and use of the Dashboard application.

 ## Deployment ##
 CIS-CAT Pro Dashboard is a companion application to CIS-CAT Pro Assessor.
 CIS-CAT collects and evaluates system characteristics as described by the CIS Benchmark content.
 CIS-CAT traditionally provided assessment results in various report formats, including HTML, XML, CSV, and plain text.
 CIS-CAT can now upload its assessment results to the web-based Pro Dashboard application using a REST API.
 CIS-CAT Pro Dashboard will import these XML document-based results into its application database.
 This section describes how to configure the web application in your environment, as well as how to configure CIS-CAT to send assessment results to the Pro Dashboard application.